Validity and Power of Heavy-Tailed Combination Tests under Asymptotic Dependence: Introduction

 \subsection{Our contributions}

-This paper develops a broad theoretical framework to understand the validity and power of heavy-tailed combination tests under complex dependence among p-values.
-We introduce the multivariate regularly varying (MRV) copula, a flexible class from extreme value theory that captures the joint behavior of p-values near zero.
-Intuitively, the probability of the joint distribution of p-values only needs to have a linearly-scaling limit when approaching zero.
-This class includes many commonly used copulas and allows for various forms of dependence in the tail.
+This paper develops a broad theoretical framework for understanding the validity and power of heavy-tailed combination tests under complex dependence among p-values.
+We introduce the multivariate regularly varying (MRV) copula, a flexible class from extreme value theory that allows for a wide range of dependence structures among p-values near zero.
+This framework imposes only a mild assumption: that a first-order scaling limit exists for the joint probability of small p-values as they approach zero, without restricting the shape of the dependence.
+The class includes a range of commonly used copula models and accommodates both weak and strong forms of tail dependence.

-Within this framework, we show that heavy-tailed combination tests are asymptotically valid as long as the transformation distribution used in the test is sufficiently heavy-tailed, specifically when the tail index $\gamma \leq 1$, where a larger $\gamma$ represents lighter tail of the transformation distribution.
-Moreover, both asymptotic type-I error and power increase with $\gamma$, and the choice $\gamma = 1$ yields the highest power while preserving asymptotic validity across all MRV copulas, making it a practical default.
+Within this framework, we show that heavy-tailed combination tests are asymptotically valid provided that the transformation distribution is sufficiently heavy-tailed, specifically when the tail index $\gamma \leq 1$, where a larger $\gamma$ corresponds to lighter tails.
+Moreover, both asymptotic type-I error and power are non-decreasing in $\gamma$.
+The increase is strict if and only if the p-values are not asymptotically independent near zero, with the additional requirement that signals are not extremely sparse for power.
+The choice $\gamma = 1$ achieves the highest power while preserving asymptotic validity across all MRV copulas, making it a natural default choice in practice.

-We also demonstrate that combination tests offer real asymptotic power gains over Bonferroni’s method whenever p-values are not asymptotically independent and signals are not extremely sparse.
+We also provide a sharp comparison with Bonferroni's method: combination tests achieve strictly greater asymptotic power than Bonferroni if and only if the p-values are not asymptotically independent and signals are not extremely sparse.
 In fact, Bonferroni can be viewed as a limiting case of combination tests with $\gamma \to 0$.
-As dependence among p-values increases, the power advantage of combination tests with $\gamma = 1$ over Bonferroni becomes larger, reaching its maximum under complete lower-tail dependence of the p-values.
+As dependence among p-values increases, the power advantage of combination tests with $\gamma = 1$ over Bonferroni becomes larger, reaching its maximum under complete lower-tail dependence.